 Back in my review for Crashing, I described the show as rather vanilla.
 Mostly because it didn’t do much to separate itself from the sea of post Friends-“quirky 20-30 somethings live together and make it in the big city” sitcoms.
 FLCL, on the other hand, is a truly unique experience.

 From what I know about anime (feel free to comment and tell me if I’m wrong), coming of age stories are one of the most popular umbrella genres, regardless of age.
-Hell, a lot of the anime I’ve seen recently that isn’t expressly cyber-punk is a coming of age story of some kind.
+Hell, a lot of the anime I’ve seen recently (which is not a ton) that isn’t expressly cyber-punk is a coming of age story of some kind.
 FLCL sidles neatly into that tradition by having a story that at its base is a pretty typical coming of age story.
 Along the way, it creates one hell of a singular identity.
 Now the question is “how is it so unique?”.

 For one, just the sheer level of surreal content on screen.
 Again, when will you ever see a show involve a kid getting brained by a Vespa driving manic pixie dream girl from space with a bass guitar, who then has to fight robots that emerge randomly from his head whenever he gets into emotionally compromising situations with a girl?
 And that’s just within the first 10 minutes of the show.
 Well, I mean, you could in theory see another show with all that.
-That said, it would either have to be one of the recent sequel miniseries of FLCL – they’re called FLCL Progressive and FLCL Alternative respectively – or just a straight rip-off.
+It would just either have to be one of the recent sequel miniseries of FLCL – they’re called FLCL Progressive and FLCL Alternative respectively – or just a straight rip-off.